-Sixteen hours in one specific area (eight hours above level 230 and one year in an appropriate ensemble).
+Sixteen hours in one specific performance area (eight hours at or above LL20 and one year in an appropriate ensemble).
 Audition and permission of the director of the School of Music required.
 Limited enrollment in some areas based on teacher load availability.

-Instrumental voice, violin, viola, violoncello, double bass, guitar, and Vocal: trumpet, french horn, trombone, euphonium, tuba, flute, oboe, clarinet, saxophone, bassoon, percussion.
+Instrumental voice, violin, viola, violoncello, double bass, guitar, and Vocal: trumpet, French horn, trombone, euphonium, tuba, flute, oboe, clarinet, saxophone, bassoon, percussion.

-14 hours of applied music
+14 hours of applied music 2 hours of ensemble